 There is a profile on Cactus Mack in The Henchies section on the Old Corral.

 (Courtesy of Minard Coons)

-Above - Lee 'Lone Ranger' Powell and Charles 'Slim' Whitaker are about ready to jump this quartet of no-goods in ROLLING DOWN THE GREAT DIVIDE (PRC, 1942), one of the Frontier Marshals trio series.
+Above - Lee 'Lone Ranger' Powell and Charles 'Slim' Whitaker are about to jump this quartet of no-goods in RAIDERS OF THE WEST (PRC, 1942), one of the Frontier Marshal trio series.
 Unaware of their pending doom, the four baddies are, from left to right: Rex Lease, Charlie King, Eddie Dean and Glenn Strange.
 Note the lineup as being shortest to tallest - and check the height of Glenn Strange vs. Rex Lease.
 Strange's World War II draft registration lists him as 6 feet, 3 inches in height and 205 pounds.

-Above - Tex Ritter has the drop on big Glenn Strange in a lobby card from PALS OF THE SILVER SAGE (Monogram, 1940).
-Strange is about a head taller than Tex.
+Above - Tex Ritter has the drop on Glenn Strange in a lobby card from PALS OF THE SILVER SAGE (Monogram, 1940).
+Strange did nine oaters with Tex at Grand National, Monogram and Universal.

 Above is Glenn Strange reading the comics and relaxing at the makeup table as he preps for another day of playing the Frankenstein monster.

-Above is a scene from ABBOTT & COSTELLO MEET FRANKENSTEIN (1948).
+Above is a scene from ABBOTT & COSTELLO MEET FRANKENSTEIN (Universal-International, 1948).
 From L-to-R are Strange as the Frankenstein monster, Lenore Aubert as the villainess and Bela Lugosi as Count Dracula.